Megamind: Production

 The film was written by Alan J. Schoolcraft and Brent Simons.
 It was first titled Master Mind, and then Oobermind.
-It was originally suggested that Ben Stiller would be cast as Megamind, and later Robert Downey Jr. but Will Ferrell was ultimately given the role, due to "scheduling conflicts" for Downey.
-Stiller was instead cast in a minor role as the curator named Bernard.
+It was originally suggested that Ben Stiller would be cast as Megamind, and later Robert Downey Jr. but Will Ferrell was ultimately given the role, due to "scheduling conflicts" for Downey, while Stiller was instead cast in a minor role as a curator named Bernard.
 Lara Breay and Denise Nolan Cascino were the film's producers, and Stiller and Stuart Cornfeld were the executive producers.
 Justin Theroux and Guillermo del Toro worked as creative consultants on the film.
 Del Toro came on board three weeks before the end of production, but went on to have a more substantial role in subsequent DreamWorks Animation films.
 The opening of the film, where Megamind is falling to his apparent death, was del Toro's idea.
 Del Toro also convinced them to cut 7 minutes of finished animation from the movie.